-- (1) Amounts represent the possible payouts under our Annual Incentive Plan.
+(1) Amounts represent the possible payouts under our Annual Incentive Plan.
 Threshold estimated possible payouts incorporate a 0.5 individual performance factor, target estimated possible payouts incorporate a 1.0 individual performance factor and maximum estimated possible payouts incorporate the 250% maximum payout cap under the Annual Incentive Plan.
-For a discussion of the performance metrics and actual results and payouts under the plan for fiscal 2016 see the Compensation Discussion and Analysis and the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above, respectively.
+For a discussion of the performance factor and maximum estimated possible payouts incorporate the 250% maximum payout cap under the Annual Incentive Plan.
+For a discussion of the performance factor and actual results and payouts under the plan for fiscal 2016 see the Compensation Discussion and Analysis and the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above, respectively.
 For Mr. Hix, amounts reflect proration from his hire date.
-Mr. Kambeyanda received a full-year bonus at target as agreed upon on his hire and Mr. Brannan received a pro rata bonus payment at target for his service during the fiscal year as agreed upon his retirement, each as included in the "Bonus" column of the Summary Compensation Table above. - (2) Amounts represent potential shares issued under performance-based share awards.
+Mr. Kambeyanda received a full-year bonus at target as agreed upon on his hire and Mr. Brannan received a pro rata bonus payment at target for his service during the fiscal year as agreed upon his retirement, each as included in the "Bonus" column of the Summary Compensation Table above.

+(2) Amounts represent potential shares issued under performance-based share awards.
 The PRSUs may be earned at the end of the performance period upon certification by the Compensation Committee that the performance metric had been met.
 Earned awards are then subject to an additional service-based vesting period.
 For Mr. Trerotola, the award vest ratably over three years, beginning on the third anniversary of the grant date, based on continued service.
-For the other named executive officers, vesting occurs in equal amounts on the third and fourth anniversaries of the grant date pending continued service with the Company. - (3) For Messrs.
+For the other named executive officers, vesting occurs in equal amounts on the third and fourth anniversaries of the grant date pending continued service with the Company.

+(3) For Messrs.
 Hix and Kambeyanda, amounts represent the restricted stock award portions of their respective signing bonuses and, for Mr. Kambeyanda, initial long-term incentive award.
 For Mr. Hix, the 18,018 RSUs vest ratably over three years, beginning on the third anniversary of the grant date.
-For Mr. Kambeyanda, 40,266 RSUs vest ratably over two years, beginning on the third anniversary of the grant date. - (4) For Mr. Trerotola, amounts represent stock option awards that vest ratably over three years, beginning on the third anniversary of the grant date, based on continued service.
-For the grants to the other named executive officers, amounts represent stock option awards that vest ratably over three years, beginning on the first anniversary of the grant date, based on continued service. - (5) The amounts shown in this column represent the full grant date fair value of grants made to each named executive officer, as computed in accordance with FASB ASC Topic 718.
+For Mr. Kambeyanda, 40,266 RSUs vest ratably over two years, beginning on the third anniversary of the grant date, and 7,878 RSUs vest ratably over three years, beginning on the second anniversary of the grant date.

+(4) For Mr. Trerotola, amounts represent stock option awards that vest ratably over three years, beginning on the third anniversary of the grant date, based on continued service.
+For the grants to the other named executive officers, amounts represent stock option awards that vest ratably over three years, beginning on the first anniversary of the grant date, based on continued service.

+(5) The amounts shown in this column represent the full grant date fair value of grants made to each named executive officer, as computed in accordance with FASB ASC Topic 718.
 PRSUs are valued based upon the probable outcome of the performance conditions associated with these awards as of the grant date and such calculation is consistent with the estimate of aggregate compensation cost recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.